 785 Interdisciplinary Approaches to Occupational Health (3).
 Focuses on work, workplace exposures and hazards, and their effect on health.
 Interdisciplinary approaches to risk identification, reduction, and communication will be emphasized within regulatory and ethical contexts.

 786 Occupational Safety and Ergonomics (ENVR 432, PHNU 786) (3).
 See ENVR 432 for description.

 790 The Leadership Assessment Workshop (MHCH 790) (2).
 See MHCH 790 for description.

 791 Core Principles of Public Health (3).
 Course will introduce students to leadership theories and research, provide a context for leadership in public health, and help students learn core leadership skills.
 Online course.

-992 Master’s Paper (3).
+992 Master's (Non-Thesis) (3).
 Permission of the instructor.
 A major paper on a problem relevant to public health practice.
 This study may extend over more than one semester.
 Credit is assigned accordingly.